Louise is a professional online writer who enjoys researching a wide variety of topics.

-Another deformity that appears in the Janus cat is a cleft palate which makes it extremely difficult for the kitten to drink and eat.
+Another deformity that appears in the Janus cat is a cleft palate, which makes it extremely difficult for the kitten to drink and eat.
 Tube feeding these tiny creatures is a possibility but must be done by an expert as there are risks of choking and aspiration pneumonia through liquid entering the lungs of the cat.

 Frank and Louie

 Frank and Louie, a Ragdoll cat, was born in Massachusetts in September 1999.
-The original owner of Frank and Louie had taken the tiny kitten into a veterinary surgery for him to be put to sleep because it is rare for a cat like this to survive.
+The original owner of Frank and Louie took the tiny kitten into a veterinary surgery for him to be put to sleep because it is rare for a cat like this to survive.
 A nurse at the surgery that day decided to take the kitten home with her hoping she could help him.
-For months, every couple of hours, she bottled fed the tiny kitten until he was 3 months old.
+For months, every couple of hours, she bottled fed the tiny kitten until he was three months old.

 Amazingly, this little kitten survived and went on to live a fairly normal life.
 He eventually could eat and drink without assistance from his adopted mum.
 He could only eat and drink with one side of the face as the other face did not have a lower jaw or oesophagus.

-Duo was born in November 2019 and was adopted by veterinarian Dr Ralph Tran when she was just a few weeks old.
+Duo was born in November, 2019 and was adopted by veterinarian Dr Ralph Tran when she was just a few weeks old.
 She was born with four eyes, two noses and two mouths that she can eat from.
-Dr Tran had to hand feed her for the first few months of her life but now she can eat by herself and she loves to eat.
+Dr Tran had to hand feed her for the first few months of her life, but she can now eat by herself and she loves to eat.
 Sometimes she struggles with eating because she likes to eat with both mouths.